pdw-git/express-k8s-demo/README.md

 ## docker-compose

-Incase there is no access to a kubernetes cluster there is a docker-compose file that can be used to validate the application is working.
+In case there is no access to a kubernetes cluster there is a docker-compose file that can be used to validate the application is working.
 The following mandatory environment varidable needs to be set.

 >>DKR_MQLIGHT_DIR=[directory of a shared volume for the mqlight service]